How To Store Breast Milk

 If you do not use the expressed milk within 4 hours, put it into the freezer.

-Freeze breastmilk in smaller amounts 2-3oz to avoid wasting and overfilling.
+Freeze breastmilk in smaller numbers 2-3oz to avoid wasting and overfilling.

 Breastmilk can be stored in an insulated cooler bag with frozen ice up to 24 hours.

 - Clearly label the breast milk with the date it was expressed.

 - Do not store breast milk in the door of the refrigerator or freezer.
 This will help protect the breast milk from temperature changes from the door opening and closing.